williaz/TechRefresher/Core_Spring.md

   - only piblic or protected method got proxied

 ### What visibility must Spring bean methods have to be proxied using Spring AOP?
-- public, from ooutside bean
+- public, from outside bean
+- only apply aspects to Bean

 ### How many advice types does Spring support.
 Can you name each one?
 What are they used for?
 Which two advices can you use if you would like to try and catch exceptions?
 - @After; return or throw